nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ## 2016
 ### USDA's Scientific Integrity Policy
 The USDA's [Scientific Integrity Policy](https://www.usda.gov/directives/dr-1074-001) or DR 1074-001 is designed to "ensure the highest level of integrity in all aspects of the Department’s and USDA agencies’ involvement with scientific and technological processes, research, analyses, and products" including the open, accessible and online distribution of all scientific data used to develop policy.

+### HHS/NIH Final Rule for Clinical Trials Registration and Results Information Submission
+HHS/NIH issued the [Final Rule for Clinical Trials Registration and Results Information Submission](https://www.federalregister.gov/documents/2016/09/21/2016-22129/clinical-trials-registration-and-results-information-submission) (42 CFR Part 11) clarifying and expanding the registration and results information submission requirements for clinical trials of FDA-regulated drugs, biological products, and devices.
+This regulation takes effect in January 2017.

 ### Revised NOAA Data Sharing Policy
 As a result of NOAA's public access plan, its [Data and Publication Sharing Directive for NOAA Grants, Cooperative Agreements, and Contracts](https://nosc.noaa.gov/EDMC/PD.DSP.php) from 2012 is revised to impose requirements regarding the sharing of proposals as well as resaerch data in a timlely fashion  "both on NOAA Programs that issue grants and on grant recipients."
 Specifically, it required that "data that